Apter-X/erebos/README.md

 # erebos
-erebos is a web-terminal using Vanilla PHP/MySQL powered with my experimental framework `Erebos`.
+erebos is a very simple web-terminal using Vanilla PHP/MySQL powered with my experimental framework `Erebos`.

 ## Structure
 ```shell